zen-lang/zen/README.md

  :password #scrypt"secret"}
 ```

-## Store

-Model project may be loaded into **store**.
-You start loading from **entry point namespace**.
-All imports will be resolved, validated and loaded into store.

-Store functions:
-* get model by name <ns>/<name>
-* get namespace by name
-* get all models by tag
-* reload namespace

-## Schema Specification
+### Schema Specification

-Composable, open-world schema engine.
+Schema can be extended with primitives and container types.

 Each schema node:

-* type (required) - defines interpreter and link to type specific schema keys
+* `:type` (required) - defines interpreter and link to type specific schema keys
-* confirms - set of other schemas to confirm (this is not inheretance!)
+* `:confirms` - set of other schemas to confirm (this is not inheretance!)
-* enum - polymorphic enumeration of possible values (TODO: think about terminology)
+* `:enum` - polymorphic enumeration of possible values (TODO: think about terminology - reference semantic?)
-* constant - polymorphic fixation of value
+* `:constant` - polymorphic fixed value validation

 List of built-in types: